ToposInstitute/RelationalThinking-Book/chp6-dpo.md

 In programming, there is a concept called "edge case".
 These are special situations where a code will fail to produce appropriate results.
 For example, a bug that occurs in only iPhone.
 They are called "edge cases" because these situations lie outside the normal flow of a code / algorithm and custom extra code is added for their special handling.
 There is an anecdote, "Edge cases are impossible to avoid, so keep them simple".

+Does our procedure to remove vertices and edges at a match have edge cases?

 :::{admonition} Million dollar questions:

-1. What will happen when a match that violates the "no-dangling edge" requirement is supplied for pushout-completement?
+1. What will happen when a match that violates the "no-dangling edge" requirement is supplied for computing the pushout-complement?

-2. What will happen when a match that violates the "right identification" requirement is supplied for pushout-completement?
+2. What will happen when a match that violates the "right identification" requirement is supplied for computing the pushout-complement?

 :::

-If the pushout-completement produces bad results, then these violations will be edge cases which needs to be handled outside the completement procedure -- like an algorithm to check if the match is appropriate.
+If the pushout-completement produces bad results, then these violations will be edge cases which needs to be handled outside the completement procedure -- like writing an algorithm to first check if the match supplied is appropriate.

 The good news is that the *universal nature* of pushouts guarantee us that pushout-complement will exist ONLY for appropraite matches!!
 That is, replacement will be done only when the match is appropriate.
-Hence, there are no edge cases!!!
+Otherwise, the procedure will not proceed further!
+Thereby, there are no edge cases in our procedure!!!
 To drive home home this message, here are two examples.
 We leave it to the reader to check if a pushout complement exists in these cases.

 :::{admonition} Example 2

-(Will be redrawn)
+(Need to be illustrated in the style matching above puzzles)

 Is there a pushout complement?
 If not, why?

 ````{div} wrapper
 ```{image} assets/Ch6/dangling.png